Model Theory of Generic Vector Space Endomorphisms: Proof of the Characterization

-\end{enumerate} We will always denote parametrized generalized $C$-sequence-systems with the letter $S$.
-Whenever a parametrized generalized $C$-sequence-system $S(\ux; \uy)$ is given, we will assume that everything is as above (i.e., all $\xi_k$'s, $P_{k, l}$'s, and so on are defined implicitly, and we set $\ux = \ux_\li \ux_\ld$). \end{definition}

-We now generalize boundedness from Definition \ref{def_formual_bounded} and compatibility from Definition \ref{def_compatible}.
-The definition of boundedness is exactly the same:
+\end{enumerate} \end{definition} We will always denote generalized $C$-sequence-systems by the letter $S$.
+Whenever a generalized $C$-sequence-system $S(\ux)$ over some $(\VV, \theta) \models \TKvsThe$ is given, we will assume that everything is as above, i.e., all $\xi_k$'s, $P_{k, l}$'s, and so on are defined implicitly, and we set $\ux = \ux_\li \ux_\ld$.
+As with ``regular'' $C$-sequence-systems, i.e., the ones from Definition \ref{def_compatible}, we see that any generalized $C$-sequence-system over $(\VV, \theta)$ is also a generalized $C$-sequence-system over any $(\VV', \theta') \supseteq (\VV, \theta)$ with $(\VV', \theta') \models \TKvsThe$.
+We now generalize boundedness from Definition \ref{def_formual_bounded} to generalized $C$-sequence-systems: